 William Charles Williams (1880-1915) was the first member of the Royal Navy to be awarded a posthumous Victoria Cross.
-Described by Captain Edward Unwin VC as the bravest sailor he ever knew, Williams was born on 15th September 1880, at Stanton Lacy, Shropshire, to William Williams and his wife Elizabeth.
+Described by Captain Edward Unwin VC as the bravest sailor he ever knew, Williams was born on 15th September 1880, in the Parish of Stanton Lacy at Ludlow, Shropshire, to William Williams and his wife Elizabeth.

 When Williams was still a boy, the family moved to Chepstow, where his father worked as a gardener at Pillinger’s Nurseries.
 One of a large family living at 11 Nelson Street, he had six sisters and, when his father later remarried, he gained a number of step brothers and step sisters.

 Educated at Chepstow Grammar School, he enlisted for Boy’s Service in the Royal Navy at Portsmouth on 17th December 1895.
 On his 18th birthday, after three years’ service, he signed on for 12 years.
 Little is known about his life prior to the First World War other than his naval record.
 Williams underwent a baptism of fire as a member of Percy Scott’s celebrated Naval Brigade during the Boer War operations culminating in the relief of Ladysmith.
 In April 1900, during the Boxer Rising, he was part of the naval detachment landed in China with the mission to relieve the besieged embassies.
 Williams was commended for his gallantry during both campaigns.